Outdoor adventure is the promise made to Scouts when they join Scouting. Scouts yearn for outdoor programs that stir

 El Rancho Cima, located 15 miles west of San Marcos, offers a variety of summer programs in the 2,680 acres of mountainous terrain covered under an umbrella of cedars and hardwoods.

 - Horseshoe Bend Summer Camp is held in the shadows of Sentinel Peak and Fortress Mountain.
-During summer camp, Horseshoe Bend is the hub of the western program and offers horseback riding, backpacking, climbing, swimming, and much more.
+During summer camp, Horseshoe Bend is the hub of the western program.
+Activities include horseback riding, backpacking, climbing, swimming, and much more.

 - Rough Riders is a high adventure summer camp experience.
 Senior Scout, Venturers and adults will experience zip lining, a horseback trek, climbing, paint ball target shooting, geocaching, hiking, black powder shooting, leather tooling, participating in COPE challenges, and much more.

 - Super Troop is an opportunity for Boy Scouts to attend an extra week of Boy Scout summer camp or to attend camp individually if he can’t attend camp with his unit.

-Troops, teams and crews can camp at our council camps: El Rancho Cima, Camp Brosig, Bovay Scout Ranch and Camp Strake.
+Troops, teams and crews can camp at council camps: El Rancho Cima, Camp Brosig, Bovay Scout Ranch and Camp Strake.
 Weekend camping is a great opportunity for Scouts to practice their skills and have a great time in the outdoors.